Variables

 We can constrain the integrality of decision variables in like manner to JuMP using the Bin and Int positional arguments for explicit macro definition:

-Point variables inherit the integrality of their respective infinite variables by default.
-This can be overwritten by specifying different ones at creation.
+Semi-infinite and point variables inherit the integrality of their respective infinite variables and these cannot be overwritten.

 Variable Start Values